chrieke/geojson-invalid-geometry/README.md

 [Example - Exterior](examples_geojson/invalid/exterior_not_ccw.geojson)

 ### Interior not clockwise winding order
-The inner rings (define hole cutouts) of a Polygon must be clockwise (often abbreviated cw).
+The inner rings (define hole cutouts) of a **Polygon** must be clockwise (often abbreviated cw).
 For more details also see the "exterior not ccw" criterium above.
 [Example - Interior](examples_geojson/invalid/interior_not_cw.geojson)

 ### Inner and exterior Polygon rings intersect or cross
-The inner ring of a Polygon must not intersect or cross the exterior ring.
-Also no two inner rings may intersect or cross each other.
+The inner ring of a **Polygon** must not intersect or cross the exterior ring.
+Also, no two inner rings may intersect or cross each other.
 The inner and exterior ring, as well as two inner rings may touch at a single point only.
 [Example](examples_geojson/invalid/inner_and_exterior_ring_intersect.geojson)